 Protracted bacterial bronchitis (PBB) and bronchiectasis are distinct diagnostic entities that share common clinical and laboratory features.
-It is postulated, but remains unproven, that PBB precedes a diagnosis of bronchiectasis in a subgroup of children.
-In a cohort of children with PBB, our objectives were to: (a) determine the medium-term risk of bronchiectasis and (b) identify risk factors for bronchiectasis and recurrent episodes of PBB.
+It is postulated, but remains unproved, that PBB precedes a diagnosis of bronchiectasis in a subgroup of children.
+In a cohort of children with PBB, our objectives were to (1) determine the medium-term risk of bronchiectasis and (2) identify risk factors for bronchiectasis and recurrent episodes of PBB.

-161 children with PBB and 25 controls were prospectively recruited to this cohort study.
+One hundred sixty-one children with PBB and 25 control subjects were prospectively recruited to this cohort study.
 A subset of 106 children was followed for 2 years.
-Flexible bronchoscopy, BAL and basic immune function tests were performed.
-CT chest was undertaken if clinical features were suggestive of bronchiectasis.
+Flexible bronchoscopy, BAL, and basic immune function tests were performed.
+Chest CT was undertaken if clinical features were suggestive of bronchiectasis.

 PBB is associated with a future diagnosis of bronchiectasis in a subgroup of children.
-H. influenzae lower airway infection and recurrent PBB are significant predictors.
-Clinicians should be cognisant of the relationship between PBB and bronchiectasis and appropriate follow-up measures should be taken in those with risk factors.
+Lower airway infection with H influenzae and recurrent PBB are significant predictors.
+Clinicians should be cognizant of the relationship between PBB and bronchiectasis, and appropriate follow-up measures should be taken in those with risk factors.